1931 Čapek: Spectral type

 In the Tholen classification, Čapek is a common carbonaceous C-type asteroid.
 This strongly disagrees with the albedo obtained by the Wide-field Infrared Survey Explorer (WISE), which indicates that Čapek is a stony S-type asteroid rather than a carbonaceous one.

 Rotation period

 As of 2017, no rotational lightcurve of Čapek has been obtained from photometric observations.
 The asteroid's rotation period, shape and poles remain unknown.

 Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Čapek measures 6.628 kilometers in diameter and its surface has an albedo of 0.254.

 Naming

-This minor planet was named in memory of Karel Čapek (1890–1938), Czech dramatist and novelist, best known for his allegorical plays R.U.R. and Krakatit, in which he anticipated both, the destructive potential of nuclear physics and their moral implications.
+This minor planet was named in memory of Karel Čapek (1890–1938), Czech dramatist and novelist, best known for his allegorical plays R.U.R. and Krakatit, in which he anticipated both the destructive potential of nuclear physics and its moral implications.
 The official naming citation was published by the Minor Planet Center on 27 June 1991 (M.P.C.
 18447).